 - 2 cans (15 1/2 ounces each) Great Northern Beans, rinsed and drained

-- 2 cans (4 ounces each) chopped green chilies (if you like less kick, add just one can)
+- 2 cans (4 ounces each) chopped green chiles (see note above)

 - 1 teaspoon salt

 - 1 teaspoon ground cumin